 katie boland: writer

-As a screenwriter, Boland has a prolific slate of television projects in development.
-She is currently packaging her next two feature films that she wrote.
-Her first foray into screenwriting, Long Story, Short, a web series she created and wrote based on her collection of personal essays, premiered on Hulu to millions of views.
-As an author, Boland’s collection of short stories, Eat Your Heart Out was chosen by leading Canadian newspaper, the Globe and Mail, as one of Three Hot Summer Reads.
-She also frequently writes personal essays.
+Her first foray into screenwriting, Long Story, Short, an auto-biographical short form series premiered on Hulu to millions of views.
+As an author, Boland’s collection of short stories Eat Your Heart Out was chosen by leading Canadian newspaper The Globe and Mail as one of Three Hot Summer Reads.
+She frequently writes personal essays.

 katie's monthly advice column